 Indicator Description

-4 Significant Progress 85- 100%
+4 Significant Progress 85-100%

-3 Adequate Progress 70- 84%
+3 Adequate Progress 70-84%

 2 Some Progress 60-69%

 1 Little to No Progress <59%

-High School Pathways
+High School Homestudy Pathway

-All high school students enrolled at our school will discuss and create an Individualized Graduation Plan (IGP).
+All Homestudy high school students will discuss and create an Individualized Graduation Plan (IGP).
 Short- and long-term goals will be created based on the needs of each student.
-A guidance counselor is also assigned to each student and will review the IGP.
+A School Counselor is also assigned to each student and will review the IGP.
 Our goal is to help students meet graduation requirements and be career and college ready.